 Secondly, Mr Ramaphosa has only spoken to the Gauteng Provincial Government and Sanral.
 He has not spoken to OUTA, and to the best of our knowledge, has not spoken to Cosatu or other civil society stakeholders who have been critical of Sanral on the e-tolling matter.
 This can hardly be considered a “balanced approach”.

 OUTA also notes Minister Nene’s reference to the problems of “compliance and enforcement”.
 Deputy President Ramaphosa, as one of the principle architects of the Constitution, surely understands that the capacity of any government to enforce laws and implement its policies presupposes the consent from the governed, and submission to constitutionally entrenched values and principles.
 Besides the overwhelming majority of the road users rejection of the e-toll scheme, the ANC provincial congress has also voted overwhelmingly that E-tolling should be scrapped, and voiced strong criticism of Sanral for having badly damaged its electoral prospects.
-It follows that with all other parties represented in the Gauteng legislature having also publically rejected e-tolling, there can be absolutely no doubt that e-tolling does not enjoy the necessary critical mass of public consent for legal enforcement to succeed, not even from loyal ANC members in Gauteng.
+It follows that with all other parties represented in the Gauteng legislature having also publically rejected e-tolling, there can be absolutely no doubt that e-tolling does not enjoy the necessary critical mass of public consent for legal enforcement to succeed, not even from loyal ANC supporters in Gauteng.